For information about features in the new Feedback Task datasets, please check this guide.

-Nested metadata will be flattened and the keys will be joint by a dot.
+Nested metadata will be flattened and the keys will be joined by a dot.

 If you are annotating records and want to display only records that do not have an annotation yet, you can set the status filter to Default.

-If you uploaded model predictions and want to check for which records the model still struggles, you can use the score filter to filter records with a low score.
+If you uploaded model predictions and want to check for which records the model still struggles with, you can use the score filter to filter records with a low score.

 View dataset metrics#

 The Dataset Metrics are part of the Sidebar placed on the right side of Argilla datasets.
 To know more about this component, click here.

 Argilla metrics are very convenient in terms of assessing the status of the dataset, and extracting valuable information.

 Metrics are composed of two submenus: Progress and Stats.
 These submenus might be different for Token and Text Classification tasks, as well as for the different modes (especially the Weak labeling mode).

 This submenu is useful when users need to know how many records have been annotated, validated and/or discarded.